 But, as Robert shared with the group, we believe there’s an alternative approach.
 A workaround that is much faster.

 Our approach is connecting existing tools and systems instead of replacing them.
-SPREAD’s technology is an information layer that creates an intelligent network out of the tools in use at an engineering organization.
+SPREAD’s technology is an information layer that creates an intelligent graph out of the tools in use at an engineering organization.

 This way, engineers can access all the information they need to build a contextual understanding, while organizations can seamlessly adopt a new technology and quickly achieve time to value.
 They can access more accurate suggestions for better decision-making and faster problem-solving.